kcartlidge/nodice/README.md

 ## Test Coverage

 If you glance at the source, you'll see the codebase is very small.
-There is therefore a correspondingly diminutive (but complete) set of tests available:
+There is therefore a correspondingly diminutive set of tests available (about 85% coverage at the moment):

 ``` sh
 npm test